About the Artist

 Their past projects Sacred Seasons (2020) and Where Land Meets Sky: Geophonic Transmissions for the Body (2022), were awarded the Brooklyn Arts Council grants, and they were a 2025 Strange Foundation Resident Artist.

 Zaneta currently serves as the environmental artist-in-residence at Marydell Faith and Life Center at Hook Mountain in Nyack, NY.
+They also teach field recording, listening, and land communing workshops in the Hudson Valley.

 To learn more about follow them on IG @soundartmagic, or listen to their sound Substack, Moon Pool.